 - Excused absence from classes.
-Partial attendance options include missing elective classes to focus on core classes and coming in later or leaving earlier.
+Partial attendance options include missing elective classes to focus on core classes, coming in to school later, or leaving earlier.

 - Lengthened assignment deadlines.
 Speed of processing and the ability to handle a full workload are often key constraints.
 Allow extra time for homework and class projects.

 - Temporary help of a tutor for organizing and prioritizing homework assignments.
 Students may have problems planning their studies, including writing papers and preparing for tests.
 A short meeting with a guidance counselor or an assigned tutor may help students plan out their work.

 - Rest periods during the school day.
 Just 30 minutes of rest in the nurse’s office or appointed area can help lessen many students' symptoms.

 - Special classroom seating to lessen distraction.
 Sitting at the front of the class or away from doors and windows is helpful for students with attention problems and other concussion symptoms.